Q: What is Amazon Systems Manager?

 Q: Can I control who can execute a command?

 Yes.
-Using the published AWS Identity and Access Management (IAM) permissions and policies, you can control who has access to execute commands or documents on specific instances.
+Using the published Amazon Identity and Access Management (IAM) permissions and policies, you can control who has access to execute commands or documents on specific instances.
 For example, you can specify an IAM user who can run PowerShell commands, but not join an instance to a domain.
 Another IAM user can only be given access to run a very specific command like restarting services, giving you the flexibility to specify how much access any given user can have.

 Q: What is State Manager?